sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 ![alt text][image14]

-Below i provide one example where in the vicinity of the car camera there is no car and hence no bouding boxes.
+Below i provide one example where in the vicinity of the car camera there is no car and hence no bounding boxes.

 ![alt text][image15]